 - a.
 The abuse reported may require a criminal investigation and subsequent prosecution. - b.
-The child must be separated from the person responsible for the abuse.
+The child must be separated from the person responsible for the abuse. - c.

-c.
 Contact by the child protection worker with the family will result in a volatile and dangerous response by the child or family members.

 175.29(2) During the course of a family assessment, the child protection worker shall not involve law enforcement for the purposes of a joint investigation, but shall immediately refer any information regarding a criminal act harming a child to the appropriate law enforcement agency.
-[ARC 1156C, IAB 10/30/13, effective 1/1/14]

 441-175.30(232) Information shared with law enforcement.
 When the department is jointly conducting a child abuse assessment with law enforcement personnel, the department may share information gathered during the child abuse assessment process when an assessment is conducted in conjunction with a criminal investigation.
 When the department has rejected an intake or an intake is accepted for a family assessment, only the information collected at intake (excluding reporter information) may be shared with law enforcement.
-[ARC 1156C, IAB 10/30/13, effective 1/1/14]